alexduhem/leaderboard/README.md

 - didn't touch kotlin since 2018
 - never used ktor before
 - never used mongo before
-- first time playing with Angular
+- first time playing with Angular ([front end repository](https://github.com/alexduhem/leaderboard-front))

 So I might not have the reflexes of an expert, please be indulgent 😇